Students can study interdisciplinary science as a

-Though courses are rigorous, emphasizing deep understanding of key scientific concepts and methodologies, our program aims to democratize the sciences.
+Although courses are rigorous, emphasizing in-depth understanding of key scientific concepts and methodologies, our program aims to democratize the sciences.
 You’ll develop problem-solving and critical thinking skills and learn to apply scientific knowledge to address real-world issues such as clean water access, climate change, emerging biotechnologies, and other concerns involving health, the environment, education, ethics, and policy.

 Courses emphasize active understanding and the practice of scientific and mathematical principles rather than passive learning and memorization.
 You can supplement your classroom experience with hands-on learning opportunities that include internships, research experiences, and fieldwork that address environmental justice and health equity.

 While it offers the atmosphere and intimacy of a small college, Lang is part of The New School, a major progressive university in the center of New York City.
 As an Interdisciplinary Science student, you’ll enjoy benefits including

 Graduates often choose career paths and graduate programs that rely on strong scientific and quantitative reasoning and an understanding of the relationship between the natural sciences and mathematics and the social sciences, the humanities, and the arts.
 Students are prepared to conduct research in areas spanning health, environmental sustainability, advocacy, ethics, management, and education.
 Students are also prepared to enter interdisciplinary graduate programs in science communication, public health/epidemiology, health and medical geography, environmental studies and policy, medical anthropology, journalism, narrative medicine, data science, history and philosophy of science, genetic counseling, health and environmental economics, and design.